The Weeknd: WFP ambassadorship

 On April 4, 2021, Tesfaye announced a US$1,000,000 donation through the United Nations World Food Programme (WFP) to relief efforts in Ethiopia for people affected by the Tigray War.
 On June 9, he met with the administrator of the United States Agency for International Development, Samantha Power, to discuss the humanitarian crisis of the Tigray War.
 Tesfaye was appointed as a UN Goodwill Ambassador for the World Food Programme on October 7.

 On March 3, 2022, he partnered with the WFP to launch the XO Humanitarian Fund.
 Through the fund, Tesfaye was to donate US$1 from every ticket sold at his After Hours til Dawn Tour, in addition to a US$500,000 donation, to the WFP. $2,500,000 from the XO Humanitarian Fund was directed toward WFP's humanitarian response efforts in the Gaza Strip, providing four million emergency meals for those affected by the Israeli invasion of the Gaza Strip.
 On April 29, 2024, Tesfaye announced another $2 million donation to the WFP to provide loaves of bread in Gaza.
+On January 17, 2025, it was announced that Tesfaye had pledged a further $1 million to support relief efforts in the Southern California wildfires.
 In November 2025, he announced a donation of $350,000 in support of the WFP's response to Hurricane Melissa.
+In 2026 it was announced that Tesfaye had once again partnered with WFP and would be directing a portion of the proceeds from his tour legs in Latin America and Europe to the XO Humanitarian Fund.